tintinnabulate/online-meeting-list/README.md

-REACT_APP_GOOGLE_SHEET="add URL to your Google Sheet here" REACT_APP_GOOGLE_API_KEY="add key here" REACT_APP_SENTRY_DSN_URL="add your Sentry URL here"
+REACT_APP_GOOGLE_SHEET="add URL to your Google Sheet here" REACT_APP_GOOGLE_API_KEY="add key here" REACT_APP_SENTRY_DSN_URL="add your Sentry URL here" REACT_APP_PACKAGE_NAME="copy from your package.json file" REACT_APP_PACKAGE_VERSION="copy from your package.json file"
 ```
+  1. The last two variables are needed to tag your release in Sentry.

 Or, if you are using a service like [Netlify](https://www.netlify.com), you can skip that step and add these variables directly to your build settings.
 ### Install and Run Locally